mirrorgem/mirrorgem/README.md

 i luv hoarding urls dont even joke lad

-[i use these on characters who fit either the ship or the name *!!*]
+[i use these on characters who fit either the ship or the fandom *!!*]